Forklift Operator Cover Letter Examples and Templates for 2023

 This is just a sample of the skills I offer.
 The enclosed resume contains a full overview of my experience.

-I would welcome the chance to discuss my qualifications further.
+I’d welcome the chance to discuss my qualifications further.
 Please call or email me to arrange an interview.
-I will follow up with you soon to confirm you received my resume and see if you have any initial questions.
+I’ll follow up with you soon to confirm you received my resume and see if you have any initial questions.
 Thank you very much for your time.

 Sincerely,